 What a buyer can inspect without a private call.

-The public site now carries multiple ways to inspect Folium's work: long-form pages for depth, diagrams for process, tools for self-assessment, packets for review, and proof stories for confidence.
+The public site carries multiple ways to inspect Folium's work: long-form pages for depth, diagrams for process, tools for self-assessment, PDFs for review, and sandbox stories for confidence.

 |---|---|---|